Timeline

 March 1997

 After obtaining government and landowner approval, OTML begins dredging and sand storage program on the Lower Ok Tedi.
-A strategic review of BHP’s investment in OTML suggests BHP is exposed to substantial financial loss, further litigation and compensation claims, reputational damage through the media and loss of shareholder value as a result of
+A strategic review of BHP’s investment in OTML suggests BHP is exposed to substantial financial loss, further litigation and compensation claims, reputational damage through the media and loss of shareholder value as

 May 1997